It’s January! It’s a new year! It’s (probably not) a new you! Just kidding but really.

 But we’re forgetting the most important part of the story:

 4. He still provides.

-When His power and abilities was disapproved of and misunderstood, He provided for the slaves anyways.
+When His power and abilities were disapproved of and misunderstood, He provided for the slaves anyways.
 The slaves gave major side-eye at their unmet expectations, but He came through anyways.
 I don’t know about you, but I see that as one of the most freeing things in the world.
-Whether His timing for you is to wait 5 seconds, minutes, or years, He. makes. stuff. happen.
-Although neither getting surprised or waiting around are my favorite, the fact that He can make anything happen at any point in time is pretty fun to me.
-Despite the fact that the message in Exodus is shown through slaves, plagues, and a grumpy Pharaoh, we can all relate to their situation.
+He. makes. stuff. happen.
+Despite the fact that the message in Exodus uses plagues and a grumpy Pharaoh, we can all relate to their situation.
 Our plans are one thing, but God’s

 might be are definitely another.
 So this New Year’s Eve, I hope you remember that although you may have resolutions and expectations of this upcoming year, the God who changed Moses’ circumstances can also change yours – even in the matter of a minute.